Hungary's Orban seeks to wipe out communist past

 "Orban's thinking is that this duality is not sustainable and we must switch to a new system."

-Meanwhile, his government embraced work and family, rolling out a much-criticised flat tax regime and huge tax rebates after children.
+Meanwhile, his government embraced work and family, rolling out a much-criticized flat tax regime and huge tax rebates after children.
 Small business taxes were cut nearly in half.

 Historian Andras Gero said Orban's anti-communism is not blindly ideological but driven by cold political calculation, noting it has not stopped him pursuing state ownership in key industries, like big stakes in oil company MOL or truck parts maker Raba.